AieouSavren/DiscordWithDatabase/README.md

 # DiscordWithDatabase
 A Discord bot with various commands and Mongo database support.

-Getting the bot running locally:
+Getting the bot running locally (in test mode):

 1. Install the dependencies